agusmakmun/django-aws-terminal-websocket/slides.md

 - No more scattered logs
 - No more guessing where the bottleneck is
 - One trace, full story
+- One dashboard, full performance view

 ---

 ## Try It Yourself!

 - Clone the repo
-- Run `./run-local.sh` and the collector
+- Run `docker-compose up --build`
-- Open your browser, interact, and watch the traces flow
+- Open your browser, interact, and watch the traces flow in Jaeger and Grafana

 ---

 ## Q&A

-- Ask me anything about Django, OpenTelemetry, or real-world observability!
+- Ask me anything about Django, OpenTelemetry, Jaeger, Grafana, or real-world observability!

 ---